Abbas-Hadizadeh/Multi-Pattern-Matching/README.md

 # Multi-Pattern-Matching
-Uses Keyword Tree on set of patterns to do exact pattern matching on a given text.
+Uses Keyword Tree on set of patterns to do exact pattern matching for a given text.